MoonlightCapital/MoonlightBot-docs/support/beta.md

 ### I don't comply with the requirement of having at least a server admin in MoonlightBot's support server

-The only requirement for a server to have MoonlightBot beta in to have someone with **Manage server** permission in the support server, so the Staff can have a point of contact to refer that server by.
+The only requirement for a server to have MoonlightBot beta is to have someone with **Manage server** permission in the support server, so the Staff can have a point of contact to refer that server by.

 ### I have no time/I don't know how to look for bugs